gyselroth/docxBox/README.md

 docxBox
 =======

-Linux tool for DOCX (OpenXML) analysis and manipulation.
+Linux tool for DOCX (Office Open XML) analysis and manipulation.

 ## Table of contents